sdilts/cl-bindgen/README.md

   the flags needed to compile the given header files as told by `pkg-config --cflags`
 + `pointer-expansion` (experimental): Used to provide either a regex or a list of pointer types to expand or not expand in the output.
 + `make-inline` (experimental): Used to provide either a regex or a list of names matching functions that should be declared `inline`.
-Uses the same yml keys as `ponter-expansion`.
++ `string-return` (experimental): Used to provide either a regex or a list of names matching functions that should return `:string` instead of `(:pointer :char)`

 To see example batch files, look in the [examples](https://github.com/sdilts/cl-bindgen/tree/master/examples)